Here’s the full list of all visa-free countries for Nigerians who are international passport holders?

 9. Chad (Central Africa)

 Guided by Nigeria to its south-west.
-Languages here are Arabic and French.
-Its popular for its Lake-Chad.
+The languages here are Arabic and French.
+It is popular for its Lake-Chad.

 10. Comoros (East Africa)